Holborn Assets Reviews: Financial Nightmare Without A Will

-- Unmarried or divorced partners received nothing if not stated in a Will.
+- Unmarried or divorced partners received nothing if it is not stated in a Will.

 - Managing the properties which may include, however not limited to, mortgages, looking into overseas property, inheritance laws (this may differ from each country and jurisdiction).

 - Tax planning, especially if you own significant assets.
-Invest on some valuable tax planning advise to minimise inheritance tax on your death.
+Invest in some valuable tax planning advice to minimise inheritance tax on your death.

 - Change in circumstances, such as getting married, divorced, having children, grandchildren or entitlement to significant assets and finances.